awsdocs/amazon-appstream2-developer-guide/doc_source/user-instance-metadata-image-builders.md

 | AppStream\_Instance\_Type | Machine | The instance type of the streaming instance\.
 For example, stream\.standard\.medium\. |
 | AppStream\_Resource\_Type | Machine | The type of AppStream 2\.0 resource\.
 The value is either fleet or imagebuilder\. |
 | AppStream\_Resource\_Name | Machine | The name of the image builder\. |

+On Linux image builders, environment variables are exported through the script at **/etc/profile\.d/appstream\_system\_vars\.sh**\.
+To access the environment variables, you can explicitly source this file in your application\.